georgy7/catframes/README.md

 if a resolution was changed to very close one, it's still better to use cropping/extending on video, than scaling, to prevent further quality loss.

-The script `images_fix_resolution.py` aligns the frames to the left-top corner.
+The script `catframes_fix_resolution` aligns the frames to the left-top corner.

 ## 2. Fixing the case, one changes camera settings during a day